 As of Fall 2014, all faculty members are required to document students' academic activity at the beginning of each course.
-In order to document that you began this course, please complete the following academic activity by the end of the first week of classes, or as soon as possible after adding the course, but no later than August 27.
+In order to document that you began this course, please complete the following academic activity by the end of the first week of classes, or as soon as possible after adding the course.
 Failure to do so will result in a delay in the disbursement of your financial aid.